-Do You Need Any Supplement?
+Do You Need Any Supplements?

 Natural dietary sources of folate are incapable of delivering the full required amount a day.
-Since they dissolve easily in water, washing and cooking destroy some of the folates present in sources such as vegetables and meats.
+Since they dissolve easily in water; washing and cooking destroy some of the folates present in sources such as vegetables and meats.
 Steaming and microwaving can help retain some of it but large quantities of food need to be consumed to meet the required amount.

-Most importantly, research shows that the body absorbs folic acid better when taken as a supplement than folate that occurs in foods.
+The body absorbs folic acid better when taken as a supplement than folate that occurs in foods.
 Since the neural tube of the foetus develops very early in the pregnancy, many women might not even be aware of their conception at that stage.
 Hence folic acid vitamins before pregnancy in the body can prevent any congenital anomalies.

 Although many natural foods are good sources of folates, you might still find yourself short of it every day if you are planning to conceive or are pregnant.
 It is best to take folic acid supplements to be on the safer side.